Configuring Settings

 Configuring multiple settings

-Multiple settings can be set by passing a Hash to set
+Multiple settings can be set by passing a Hash to set.
+The previous example

 could be rewritten with: